What if you could touch a sunset?

 Our mission is to make art accessible to those who cannot see it.
 We are passionate about creating tactile art that allows visually impaired individuals to experience and enjoy the beauty of photography, paintings and so much more.

-Accessibility Meets Art
+Accessibility Meets Visual Art

 We’re passionate about making art accessible to everyone, especially those who are visually impaired.
 Our tactile prints offer a new way to experience the visual world, allowing individuals to connect with art on a deeper level – through touch.
 Each tactile print comes with a scannable tactile QR code that provides a detailed audio description of the image, guiding the viewer through its features and textures.